Travel insurance for Indonesia

 What does travel insurance cover?

-Coverage varies from insurer to insurer, but basic things to look for in a policy include:
+Coverage varies from insurer to insurer, but basic things to look for in a policy include the following:

 - Overseas medical expenses.
 If you get sick or injured while overseas, your insurer can pay your medical bills.

 - Evacuation and repatriation.
-If you need to be flown to a better hospital or even back to the US, it can cost thousands, or even tens of thousands, without insurance.
+If you need to be flown to a better hospital or even back to the UK, it can cost thousands, or even tens of thousands, of dollars without insurance.